Effectively safeguarding electrical generators.

 Protecting Synchronous Power Generators

 The 6000 Series is our classic high energy varistor design.
 For many decades, these varistors have protected valuable assets in power generation stations.
-Protecting the rotor windings when unscheduled trips occur, the 6000 series is trusted by some of the largest power stations in the world.
+The 6000 Series is superseded by the 8000 Series.

 The 8000 Series was created as a direct response to both client and industry needs, and consequently was developed directly with leading OEMs and industry experts.
 The design has been optimised for ease of installation and future-proofed to be compatible with industry developments.
 The 8000 Series, with its modern features, is suited to large applications.